IndigoUnited/js-dejavu/test/README.md

 1. Need to install [nodejs](http://nodejs.org)
 2. Need to install [mocha](http://visionmedia.github.com/mocha/) (npm install -g mocha)

+Then you can run all build tests individually:

-3. Can run mocha test/amd/scrict to test the [amd/strict](https://github.com/TrinityJS/Classify/tree/master/dist/amd/loose) build
+* Run mocha test/amd/scrict to test the [amd/strict](https://github.com/TrinityJS/Classify/tree/master/dist/amd/loose) build
-4. Can run test/amd/loose to test the [amd/loose](https://github.com/TrinityJS/Classify/tree/master/dist/amd/loose) build
+* Run test/amd/loose to test the [amd/loose](https://github.com/TrinityJS/Classify/tree/master/dist/amd/loose) build

 _Tip_: You can use mocha -R list [file] to give you a full list of the tests